Veterans and Civilians Exposed to Toxic Water at Camp Lejeune

 Exposure to this contaminated water has been linked to an increased risk of multiple adverse health effects, including but not limited to kidney cancer, leukemia, and multiple myeloma, as well as bad birth outcomes.

-Martin, Harding & Mazzotti is currently investigating cases of individuals who were exposed to volatile organic compounds at Camp Lejeune and have been diagnosed with cancer.
+Harding Mazzotti is currently investigating cases of individuals who were exposed to volatile organic compounds at Camp Lejeune and have been diagnosed with cancer.
 You or your family members may be eligible for compensation, whether you already collected VA benefits for this injury or not.

 Time is limited, contact us today for your free case evaluation.